user-of-github/CPP/URLParser/Readme.md

 ### _Description:_

-_This is the second project in my CPP repository.
+_Here is the second project in my CPP repository.
-Project's aim is to • practice regular expressions in C++, • create plugin for validating and parsing Url-expressions, • use some modern C++ features, • also use Gtest and CMake_
+Project's aim is to • learn regular expressions fundamentals and practice them in C++, • create class for validating and parsing Url-expressions, • use some modern C++ features, • also use Gtest and CMake_

 ### _To Run tests:_